ReffoGionni/invoice/README.md

 * customers that needs assistence online with semplicity
 * users than wants easly issue services and invoices for their customers
-> Warning: this is a not functioning didactical project and may be used to esploring how authors has been develope it using BDD technics.
+> Warning: this is a not functioning didactical project and may be used to exploring how authors has been develope it using BDD technics.

 ## Documentation
 [Use Case, ER diagram and User Story document](doc/UserStory.pdf)